SPUR-TECH/cmd-hangman/README.md

 ## Credits:
 ---

+- Thanks to Code Institute for the Love sandwiches walk through for guidance to set up and deployment.

 - A big thank you to Jack mym mentor for helping me work out the used letter issue and restart issue and for everything else tht has made my coding journey easier.

 - Many thanks to Jo for easing my mind on the enumerate issue and the package installation process for my project.